bwz3rbot/Discord-3-Strike-Bot/README.md

 <strong>TAG_ME_CHANNEL</strong> The name of the channel for the tag-me function to run on.\
 <strong>TAG_COMMAND</strong> A name for the tag-me command to listen for.
 Should be set to something similar to 'agree' if you're having your users read a set of rules, or something more specific to your sub.
 It must be a single word command.
 It receives no arguments.
 This function __will not be limited to admin use like the others.__\
 <strong>ROLE_TO_ASSIGN</strong> The name of the role assigned by the tag-me command.
 This named role is used to grant access to your server.
 Its primary purpose is to have your users agree to a set of instructions before being allowed access to the rest of your content.\
-<strong>WELCOME_MESSAGE</strong> A brief message that will sent to the tag-me channel after a user is given a role.
+<strong>WELCOME_MESSAGE</strong> A brief message that will be sent to the tag-me channel after a user is given a role.

 <strong>If you do not wish to use the tag-me function, simply set the TAG_ME_CHANNEL variable to a channel name that does not exist within your server and the bot will overlook it.
 Enabling the tag-me channel for your server is explained in the [final section](https://github.com/web-temps/Discord-3-Strike-Bot#tag-me-) of this guide.</strong><br>